TV Pop Diaries

 names like Paul and Linda McCartney, Elvis Costello, the Two-

-The letters that make up the title were meant to spell "This/Today Is Saturday, Watch And Smile", an idea suggested by a viewer, but as a placard on a later show claimed more realistically "This Is Saturday, Watch And Suffer."
+The letters that make up the title were meant to spell "Today Is Saturday, Watch And Smile", an idea suggested by a viewer, but as a placard on a later show claimed more realistically "This Is Saturday, Watch And Suffer."

 The unpredictable nature of the children-